Ten Tips for Effective Microsoft Teams Deployment

 Many small and medium businesses face limited resources when it comes to IT support.
 Microsoft recognizes this and offers a package of templates including HR, a company-wide portal, executive communications with a private channel and departmental template.
 Templates can be found here.

 In the pre-Office 365 days, customers of Teams would still be hamstrung by early versions that were often difficult to use and missed key features found in competitive products.
-The rapid development of Teams has resulted in a product that continuously improves and now sits on par with the competitors at which it is aimed.
-The sweeping replacement of Skype of Business with Teams was a strategic triumph as well as a solid technical move.
+The rapid development of Teams has resulted in a product that continuously improves and now sits on par with the competitors.
+The sweeping replacement of Skype for Business with Teams was a strategic triumph as well as a solid technical move.
 With Skype for Business, much of the sales cycle focused on the replacement of traditional telephony switches and systems.
-With Teams, the integration of voice just seemed like a welcome improvement to an initially mediocre feature.
+With Teams, the integration of voice becomes integral as A channel among integrated collaboration channels.

 Microsoft still has some work to do in the area of feature parity between Windows desktop clients and mobile apps, and between Windows and macOS versions of the product.
 We won’t list disparities as it constantly evolves against Microsoft’s releases.
-Ideally, Microsoft will move toward fully common clients and features across all platforms to avoid confusion, though the Windows client is likely to lead as it often does in other products as well.
+Ideally, Microsoft will move toward fully common clients and features across all platforms to avoid confusion, though the Windows client will likely to continue to lead as it often does in other products.
 The move toward making Macintosh software more Apple-like (as with core Microsoft Office products) may also result in some differences in approach to implementation, even for shared features.

 There is also a need for Teams to adopt more of a metadata approach to descriptions, be this derived from the content stored in the Team by machine learning (ML), or by adding additional fields for Team set up.
 Serious Insights advocates a blended approach in which initial team set-up offers additional, user-configurable metadata fields that would, for instance, include department, team or project as explicit tags, along with room for other categories that could act as search hashtags.
 Office documents include a wide range of metadata for discovery and control, so too should the collaborative spaces they inhabit.
 Search filters could for instance allow people to seek only project teams, ignoring other designations and simplifying the query results.